markglh/composing-microservices-with-sbt-docker/README.md

 ### Moving On
 Today we've `dockerized` three services, built the images and defined the `entrypoints` ready to be composed.

-In part 2 we'll walkthrough the following
+In part 2 we'll walkthrough the following:

  - Creating `docker-compose.yml`, defining each service along with appropriate dependencies
  - Defining environment specific configuration using volumes